How does a `macro` tag-defined code snippet receive and process external variables or parameters?

-In AnQiCMS template development, to improve code reusability and maintainability, we often use some auxiliary tags, and one particularly powerful and worth in-depth exploration ismacroLabel.It is like a function in programming languages, allowing us to define reusable code snippets and customize their behavior by passing different parameters when needed.macroHow do tags receive and process external variables or parameters?
+In AnQiCMS template development, in order to improve the reusability and maintainability of the code, we often use some auxiliary tags, and one of them is particularly powerful and worth in-depth exploration.macroThe tag is like a function in a programming language, allowing us to define reusable code snippets and customize their behavior when needed.Today, let's talk in detail about Anqi CMSmacroHow a label receives and processes external variables or parameters.

 This design philosophy brings extremely high predictability and robustness.
-When you use it in a template,macroWhen, you are clear about it, it will handle which data, because all necessary data must be explicitly passed to it through the parameter list.
-This effectively avoids unexpected effects on the parent template context due to changes.macroThe issue of internal logic, making our template code more modular and easier to manage.
+When you use it in a template,macroAt that time, you are very clear about what data it will handle, because all necessary data must be explicitly passed to it through the parameter list.
+This effectively avoids unexpected effects due to changes in the parent template context.macroThe issue of internal logic, making our template code more modular and easy to manage.

 How to definemacroAnd declare parameters

-Define amacroVery intuitive, it needs a name and a pair of parentheses, and the list of parameters you declare to receive is inside the parentheses.
-These parameters are like the formal parameters of a function.macroLocal variables used internally.
+Define onemacroVery intuitive, it needs a name and a pair of parentheses, within which is the list of parameters you declare to receive.
+These parameters are like the formal parameters of a function, beingmacroLocal variables used inside.

 {% macro article_summary(archive_item) %}